mlambert125/new-java-curriculum/content/springboot-2/_index.md

 If you type this into your controller class, you'll see the available methods that you can use with the repository when you type `userRepository.`.
 There are methods for saving, updating, deleting, and retrieving entities from the database.
-These methods automatically take care of generating the appropriate SQL queries to interact with the database and mapping the results to the entity objects for you.
+These methods automatically take care of generating the appropriate SQL queries to interact with the database and mapping the results to the model objects for you.
 This is the power of Spring Data JPA.
 You can focus on treating your data as Java objects and let Spring Data JPA take care of the rest.

 ### Check For Understanding